nchowes/boston-housing/README.md

 &nbsp;

 Description:
 Metro Boston housing prices and days on market for the period 2013-2020.
 Project contains housing market analysis, visualizations, and deployment to a [Streamlit App](https://share.streamlit.io/nchowes/boston-housing/main).
 There is the option to publish interactive html maps using plotly that can be explored in a browser.

+NCH 2021

 ## Getting started